-This course examines advanced concepts used to identify, develop, and promote and hospitality products tourism and services.
+This course examines advanced concepts used to identify, develop, and promote and hospitality products tourism services.
 Issues such as marketing, sales, advertising, and promotion for the tourism and hospitality industry will be explored.
 Case studies from different regions will be used to illustrate both areas of opportunity and challenges to product development.
 Trends in marketing including the integration of marketing communications, customer relationship management, global markets, and the impact of e-commerce and the expanding organizational role of marketing are studied.

-HOTO630 - Financial Management and Planning in Hospitality and Tourism 3 Credits
+HOTO630 - Financial Management and Planning in Hospitality and Tourism 3 Credits businesses.

-This course covers advanced concepts of issues related to the sustainable planning and management of tourism and hospitality businesses.
 Planning, conservation of resources, monitoring and assessment, environmental audits, visitor management, and green building construction and retrofits will be discussed.
 The course also provides a detailed review of the most widely-used financial management and accounting systems for the industry.